mslegrand/pegr/README.md

     *  check  and test component rules
 *  Easy inspection of the evaluation tree with the **tree** command.
 Provides a textual representation of how the final evalution was obtained.
 *  Graphing the evalutation tree with the **plot** command.
-*  A way to limit the depth of rule calls, and to inspect that stack when exceeded (to help detect potential hangs)
+*  A way to limit the depth of calls to rules by using the **set_rule_stack_limit** command, and then by using **get_rule_stack**, the stack may be inspected whenever the limit is exceeded (This is to help detect the source of  hangning due to infinite recursion)
 *  **A  specialized rule debugger** to ease the effort of debugging rule logic.
 The debugger allows one to inpsect all rules in the order in which they applied to the input: both when the rule is entered and exited.
-This allows one to inspect return status (whether or not the rule accepts the input), the text consumed, and any values produced by the rule.  ***The rule debugger is for debugging  logic of the set of rules, not R code!***
+This allows one to inspect return status (whether or not the rule accepts the input), the text consumed, and any values produced by the rule.  ***The rule debugger is for debugging the RULE SET LOGIC, not R code!***

 Usage
 -------